How to Add Web Forms for a WordPress Site Using Plugins

 [contact-form 1 "Contact form 1"]

-Copy that short code and then add it into any page where you want to display the contact form on your site.
+Copy that short code, and then add it into any page where you want to display the contact form on your site.

 An easy-to-use, click-and-add form builder — no need to know, or even understand, any HTML, CSS, or PHP code.
-The form fields are all ready for you to simply click and add to your new form — no HTML, PHP, or CSS required because it’s all done for you.
+The form fields are all ready for you to simply click and add to your new form — no HTML, PHP, or CSS required, because it’s all done for you.

 Conditional form fields that allow you to build forms that are intuitive.
 You can show or hide a form field based on the value the user enters in previous fields within the form.

 Form limits that allow you to limit the number of times the form can be filled out before it’s deactivated.
-This is helpful if you’re running a time-sensitive contest, for example, where the first 25 people to fill out the form get a special prize.
+This feature is helpful if you’re running a time-sensitive contest, for example, where the first 25 people to fill out the form win a special prize.
 The form is then deactivated after it’s been filled out by 25 people.